Shameless season 4: Plot

 Unlike previous seasons, the fourth season of Shameless begins shifting into a darker tone, with the season's core stories mainly revolving around Fiona's sudden trouble with the law and Frank's possible death.
 At the beginning of the season, Fiona is getting past the disappearance of Jimmy and adjusting to her new job at Worldwide Cup.
 Keeping the family afloat, she has begun dating her boss, Mike Pratt (Jake McDorman).

-The lives of other characters have shifted: Lip no longer lives at the house, struggling to adjust to new life at Chicago Polytechnic.
+Other characters' lives have shifted: Lip no longer lives at the house, struggling to adjust to new life at Chicago Polytechnic.
 Sheila finds solace in online dating, and she meets a Native American cowboy that takes care of his junkie sister's five children.
 Kevin gets full ownership of the Alibi.
 Veronica is pregnant with triplets, though her surrogate mother Carol is also pregnant.
 After Carol gives birth, Carol decides she wants to raise the baby on her own.
 Debbie begins pining after an older boy, Matt (James Allen McCune).
 Mickey is depressed over the disappearance of Ian, and he has a strained relationship with his pregnant wife, Svetlana.
 Mickey eventually tracks down Ian, who has gone AWOL from the Army and now works at a sketchy gay bar with a new, odd behavior.
 Knowing that her husband is spending time with Ian, Svetlana begins to extort money from Mickey.
 During an after-party for his son's christening at the Alibi, Mickey publicly comes out.
 Terry tries to attack Mickey over the revelation, resulting in his arrest; the other Alibi regulars seem accepting of Mickey's sexuality.

 Frank, in declining health, is returned home by the police, to most of the family's dismay.
 Forced to stay on the wagon, Frank is desperate for a new liver and reveals the existence of his oldest child, Sammi (Emily Bergl).
 To his surprise, Frank tracks Sammi down and discovers that he has a grandson, Chuckie.
-Frank makes a good impression on Sammi, who does not know that Frank is her father; Sammi is initially furious when she finds out the truth, but she eventually reconciles with Frank, wanting to begin a father/daughter relationship with him.
-Though she isn't a viable liver donor, Sammi cares for Frank as his health begins to deteriorate; Sheila, wanting to adopt the kids of her online boyfriend, marries Frank in order to increase her chances of winning custody, though she ultimately fails to do so.
-Frank is eventually given a last minute liver transplant.
+Frank makes a good impression on Sammi, who does not know that Frank is her father.
+Sammi is initially furious when she finds out the truth, but she eventually reconciles with Frank, wanting to begin a father/daughter relationship with him.
+Though she isn't a viable liver donor, Sammi cares for Frank as his health begins to deteriorate.
+Sheila, wanting to adopt her online boyfriend's kids, marries Frank to increase her chances of winning custody, though she ultimately fails to do so.
+Frank is eventually given a last-minute liver transplant after being moved up the hospital's waiting list.